 I recently posed this question on the Facebook group for Married to the Army.
-And a large majority said they met people online that they clicked with better rather than those who they met in person.
+And a large majority said they met people online that they clicked with better than those they met in person.

 When we were looking for apartments, the girl (lady sounds so old!) who showed them to us was the spouse of another soldier in the unit my husband had been assigned to.
-She gave me her number and told me if I needed anything just to call her.
+She gave me her number and told me if I needed anything to call her.

 I must say that it was completely out of character for me to do that.
-But I knew my husband was deploying almost as soon as we arrived so it was a now or never thing.
+But I knew my husband was deploying almost as soon as we arrived, so it was now or never.
 I swallowed my discomfort and made the call.